daniilrobnikov/vits2/README.md

 ## Download datasets

-There are three options you can choose from: LJ Speech, VCTK, and custom dataset.
+There are three options you can choose from: LJ Speech, VCTK, or custom dataset.

 1. LJ Speech: [LJ Speech dataset](#lj-speech-dataset).
 Used for single speaker TTS.
 2. VCTK: [VCTK dataset](#vctk-dataset).
 Used for multi-speaker TTS.